xlyric/PV-discharge-Dimmer-AC-Dimmer-KIT-Robotdyn/README.md

 ![Alt text](./images/1.jpg)

+( I cut the 3rd pin ( RX ) I use the place for GND connector )

 solder a 5.6kOhms resistance between 3.3V hole ( first hole )
 and D2 ( last hole )
-and connect 3.3V - GND and D2 to your Dallas 18b20
+and sold 3.3V - GND and D2 to your Dallas 18b20
+or add connector

 ![Alt text](images/3.jpg)